 Regulation 5(2) of the Fees Regulations requires that the requests which are to be aggregated relate "to any extent" to the same or similar information.
 This is quite a wide test but public authorities should still ensure that the requests meet this requirement.

-Enquiries made in relation to your request identified that retrieval of information would exceed the 18 hour cost limit, set by the Secretary of State under the FOI Act.
+Enquiries made in relation to your request have identified that retrieval of this information would exceed the 18 hour cost limit set under the FOI Act by the Secretary of State.